cmauban/GWG-mobile-web-specialist/_notes/accessibility.md

 * this will allow screen readers to know the name AND the **state.** (JS needed)
 * use `role=""` and `aria-checked="true"` (or false)
 * **the `role` attribute should ALWAYS be on the same element as the `tabindex` attribute**
+* aria is the only way we can use labels for description text.

 ```html
 <!-- custom checkbox -->